University of York » York, UK

 "Catskill Mountains Twilight, Thomas Worthington Whittredge."
 American Reflections: The "Collection of Dr Timothy McLaughlin, New Britain Museum of American Art, 2010.

 “Spread the Word!
-Examining Modena Cathedral’s ‘Porta dei Principi’ for Traces of the Gregorian Reform,” International Medieval Congress, 2023.
+Examining Modena Cathedral’s ‘Porta dei Principi’ for Traces of the Gregorian Reform,” International Medieval Congress, Leeds University, 3-6 July 2023.

 “The Folly of the ‘Great Man Theory’ in Modern Medieval Media: Crusader Kings III.”
 Mythical Pasts, Fantasy Futures: The Middle Ages in Modern Visual Culture.
 J. Paul Getty Museum and the Haggerty Museum of Art, 8-9 September 2022.

 “Visualising Jus Bellum Justum: Contextualising the Pro-Reform Exegesis of the Matilda Gospels (New York, The Morgan Library and Museum, MS. M492).”
-International Medieval Congress 2022, 4-7 July 2022.
+International Medieval Congress, Leeds University, 4-7 July 2022.

 “Exploring the Intersections of Illness and Otherness in ‘A Plague Tale: Innocence.’”
 Middle Ages in Modern Games, 7-9 June 2022.